monstermac77/vr/README.md

 Like many people, I just want to get to SteamVR and start playing as quickly as possible.
 But there is often a lot of configuration that needs to be done every time a VR session is started or stopped, especially for those using devices from different ecosystems (known as [Mixed VR](https://www.reddit.com/r/MixedVR/)).

 MixedVR Manager performs all of this setup for you, automatically and in the background.
-With MixedVR Manager, all you need to do is launch SteamVR on your PC (which can be as easy as turning on an Index controller).
+With MixedVR Manager, all you need to do is launch SteamVR on your PC (which can be as easy as turning on an Index/Vive controller).
 MixedVR Manager handles everything else.

 **Features** ([video](https://www.youtube.com/watch?v=8j3yd5B9If0))
 * Manages your lighthouses (a.k.a basestations) so you don't need to use the [Android app](https://play.google.com/store/apps/details?id=com.jeroen1602.lighthouse_pm&hl=en_US&gl=US) or smart plugs to turn them off/on each session.
 Supports all lighthouse versions (v1.0 and v2.0).